tylerjwoods/nfl_game_predictor/README.md

 ### Feature Selection

 A heat map was used to find highly correlated stats.
 For example, as shown below, 'passAvg' and 'passYardPerAtt' were (obviously) very correlated.
-Based off this, seven features were removed.
+Based off this, fourteen features were removed.
 ![Heat Map 1](images/heat_map_1.png)

 A goal of this study was to find if I could accurately predict important features using my domain knowledge of the NFL.

+For each team, I predicted that the following would be the most important features:
+- Team Score     - Opponent Score
+- QB Rating      - Sacks
+- Interceptions  - Passing Touchdowns
+- Fumbles        - Wins Past Games
+- Passing Ints